Ace Sanders

 Tracy Lavon "Ace" Sanders (born November 11, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was selected by the Jacksonville Jaguars in the fourth round of the 2013 NFL draft.
 He played college football for the South Carolina Gamecocks.

 Early life

 Sanders was born in Palmetto, Florida.
 He played high school football for Manatee High School in Bradenton.
-He is the son of former Florida State Seminoles safety Tracy Sanders.
+He is the son of former Florida State Seminoles cornerback Tracy Sanders.

 In addition to football, Sanders also ran track and field.
 He placed second in the 100 meters at the 2010 FHSAA 3A District 11 Championships, setting a career-best time of 10.98 seconds.
 He also competed in the long jump, he had a career-best jump of 6.95 meters.

 College career

 Sanders received an athletic scholarship to attend the University of South Carolina, where he played for coach Steve Spurrier's South Carolina Gamecocks football team from 2010 to 2012.
 As a junior in 2012, he was a first-team All-Southeastern Conference (SEC) selection as a kick returner, and was named SEC Special Teams Player of the Year.
 In the 2013 Outback Bowl against the Michigan Wolverines, he caught a career-best nine passes for 92 yards and two touchdowns, scored on a 63-yard punt return, and was named the game's most valuable player (MVP).